harvester/harvester/README.md

 ## Source code
 Harvester is 100% open-source software.
-Project source code is spread across a number of repos:
+The project source code is spread across a number of repos:

 | Name | Repo Address |
 |:---|:---|